openrndr/openrndr-template/README.md

 <br>![openrndr version](https://maven-badges.herokuapp.com/maven-central/org.openrndr/openrndr-application/badge.svg) for OPENRNDR.
 <br>![orx version](https://maven-badges.herokuapp.com/maven-central/org.openrndr.extra/orx-parameters-jvm/badge.svg) for ORX.

-You can use those version numbers in your toml file.
+Switch to the [next-version branch](https://github.com/openrndr/openrndr-template/tree/next-version) or enter these version numbers in your toml file.
 They can look like "0.4.3" or "0.4.3-alpha4".
 Use the complete string, as in:

     openrndr = "0.4.3-alpha4"
         orx = "0.4.3-alpha4"

-You can add other dependencies needed by your project to your [build.gradle.kts](build.gradle.kts) file, inside the `dependencies { }` block.
+You can add other dependencies needed by your project to your [build.gradle.kts](build.gradle.kts) file, inside the dependencies { }` block.

 Remember to reload the Gradle configuration after changing any dependencies.